 Per capita, Iceland has the highest number of book and magazine publications and 10% of it's population will publish a book in their lifetimes.
 The Icelandic language remains unchanged from ancient Norse.
 That means 1,000-year-old texts are still easily read, mostly notably, the Sagas which are great inspiration to Lord of the Rings, Game of Thrones, and other popular fantasy.

 Iceland currently ranks as the most expensive country in the world to travel to.
 Staying in hotels is 32% more expensive in Reykjavík than other Nordic capitals; prices of restaurants and lodging exceed the EU average by 44%; while the cost of alcoholic beverages outstrips the same standard by a whopping 123%.

 Iceland is ranked as the safest country in the world.
 The Icelandic police don’t carry guns.
 Crime in Iceland is very low and violence is practically nonexistent.
 "Niceland" does not have an army, navy or air force.

 Iceland is home to the world’s oldest running democracy, the Althing, established in 930.
 It also had the first democratically elected female and openly gay heads of state.

 The history of Icelandic music is a history of scarcity.
 For a long time, there were no pianos, no violins and no cellos because they couldn’t survive the climate.
 So there has been a special focus on the voice as their primary musical instrument.
-Pretty much every Icelandic town has its own choir which plays a major part in social life.
-It’s as natural for Icelanders to sing as it is to go into a swimming pool.
-Their do-it-yourself attitude has been crucial to the many local independent record companies.
-Even today none of the major international labels are represented in Iceland.
+Every Icelandic town has its own choir which plays a major part in their social life.
+Today they have become leaders in contemporary music across many genres.